Documentation by Darren Rigo

 This program featured a live conversation with Monica Forrester, sex work activist and Program and Outreach co-ordinator for Maggie’s Toronto Sex Workers Action Project.
 Since 1999, Monica has worked in various agencies to educate and make services accessible for trans folks, advocating for trans women to be allowed into women’s shelters and in creating policies to prevent shelters from discriminating against trans women.

-Images by Karina Iskandarsjah
+Documentation by Karina Iskandarsjah

 made and mended by unbelonging hands